GENIVI/rvi_core/CONFIGURE.md

 The reader is assumed to be able to:

+1. Have a basic understanding of Linux directory structures.
-1. Start and stop programs on the RVI-hosting system
+2. Start and stop programs on the RVI-hosting system
-2. Edit configuration files.
+3. Edit configuration files.
-3. Understand the basic concepts of IP addresses, ports and URLs.
+4. Understand the basic concepts of IP addresses, ports and URLs.

 ## PREREQUISITES